 Permission denied in Mac Terminal?
 Try this fix

 The Terminal app is a great way to run processes and carry out tasks if you're familiar with Unix commands.
-Mostly, it just works as long as you use the correct commands.
-But, occasionally, you may see an error message, such as 'permission denied.'
+Mostly, it just works as long as you use correct commands.
+But occasionally, you may see an error message, such as 'permission denied.'
 This could occur for several reasons, such as because the file you're trying to work on is locked or there is a permissions problem.
 In this article, we'll show you what to do if you see a 'permission denied' error in Terminal.

 What is Terminal?

 Terminal is an app that lives in the Utilities folder inside Applications.
-It allows you to control your Mac, running processes and tasks, from a command-line interface.
-Thanks to macOS ' Unix kernel, it can interpret and execute regular Unix commands.
+It allows you to control your Mac, running processes and tasks from a command-line interface.
+Thanks to macOS' Unix kernel, it can interpret and execute regular Unix commands.
 Until macOS Catalina, Terminal's default shell was bash.
 The shell is the layer on which you type and execute commands.
 However, Terminal could run other shells on top of bash.
 One of those is called zsh.
 Zsh has some benefits over bash in that it's easier to use for some tasks and doesn't require strict user permissions in the way that bash does.
 And Zsh is now the default shell for macOS.
 You can tell which shell Terminal is running by looking at the top of any Terminal window.
 It will show your username, the shell name, and then the window's dimensions.

 Why do people use Terminal?

-There are lots of reasons Mac users love using Terminal.
+There are lots of reasons why Mac users love Terminal.
 If you are familiar with Unix commands, Terminal provides a very quick way to run processes and tasks.
-The other main reason for using Terminal is that it allows you to access parts of macOS that are hidden and don’t appear in System Preferences.
+The other main reason for using Terminal is that it allows you to access parts of macOS that are hidden and don't appear in System Settings.
 That way, you can change settings that would otherwise need a third-party app to change.
-For example, if you want to change the default file type for screenshots from png to jpg, you’ll need to use Terminal.
+For example, if you want to change the default file type for screenshots from png to jpg, you'll need to use Terminal.

 What does 'permission denied' mean?

-If you see the error message, it means that Terminal can’t complete the command you’re trying to run because it is unable to access the file you want to work on.
-And as the name of the error suggests, it can’t access the file because it doesn’t have permission.
-This could be caused why several things, but it is usually because:
+If you see the error message, it means that Terminal can't complete the command you're trying to run because it is unable to access the file you want to work on.
+And as the name of the error suggests, it can't access the file because it doesn't have permission.
+This could be caused by several things, but it is usually because:

-- You don’t have permission to edit the file;
+- You don't have permission to edit the file.

-- The file is locked;
+- The file is locked.